hawk-ip/kohana-stripe/README.md

 Differs from ([https://github.com/jnbdz/kohana-stripe](https://github.com/jnbdz/kohana-stripe)) in that it now uses the module init.php to load the Stripe library instead of requiring the Kohana_Stripe class.

+Differs from [https://github.com/ryross/kohana-stripe] in that it doesn't package stripe/stripe-php, but assumes you'll use Composer to manage that.

 How to use
 ----------

 ###Setup:

-To add the submodule with Git you need to use these commands:

-    git submodule init
-    git submodule update
+Add stripe/stripe-php using Composer:

+    php composer.phar require stripe/stripe-php

-Then in the boostrap file add this module, to the modules method.
+Then in the boostrap file add this module to the modules method.

 ###Adding the code: